fish-shell/fish-shell/README.rst

    for Linux with the instructions for the appropriate distribution listed above under “Packages for Linux”, or from source with the instructions below.
--  Fish can also be installed on all versions of Windows using `Cygwin <https://cygwin.com/>`__ or `MSYS2 <https://github.com/Berrysoft/fish-msys2>`__.
+-  fish can also be installed on all versions of Windows using `Cygwin <https://cygwin.com/>`__ or `MSYS2 <https://github.com/Berrysoft/fish-msys2>`__.

 Building from source